Our Services

 Changes in stool color can happen for many reasons, from diet to medications to infection.
 With C. diff, lighter or unusual colors often reflect inflammation and excess fluid rather than bleeding.

-If you're experiencing unusual stool colors and aren't sure whether they're related to C. diff or something else, Ubie's free AI-powered Change in stool color symptom checker can help you understand what might be causing your symptoms and whether you should seek medical care.
+If you're noticing persistent pale, greenish, or otherwise unusual stool colors and want personalized guidance on what might be causing them, try Ubie's free AI-powered change in stool color symptom checker to better understand your symptoms and determine whether you should seek medical care.

 If C. diff is suspected, a doctor may: